vijayt-dev/git-demo/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the Git tutoial
+This is an example repository for the branch update-readme

-This repository is built step by step in the tutorial.
-It included in Github

-Added new line in Github